 b) it’s very difficult to get, much more difficult than MCTS.
 You need to get invited and only the experts are invited (for the training, followed by the exam).
 Read Marco’s story about it here.
 And Vidas’ experience here.
 Look at the list of books and material that he used to prepare for it!
 And the passing rate is only 10%!
 This is list of those 11 maestros on the first wave.
 And these 3 authors are there on that list!
 They are all SSAS Maestro!
 Need I say more to convince you to buy their book?

 Think about it.
 It’s a brand new world.
 Even your interviewers wouldn’t know about Tabular.
 You could pass the interviews easily!
 This is the time to get into SSAS.
 Not as the old world know it (multidimensional cubes) but the new way: Tabular.
-In the EU, London, Belfast and Zurich are the primary markets.
+In the EU, London, Dublin and Zurich are the primary markets.
 The international HQs in these cities would be the first users.
-And any EU citizens can work there.
-Any EU citizen, I repeat.
-Those of you in Hungary, Poland, Romania, Finland, Lithuania it’s your chance to grab this book, stuck into it for a month, try out SSAS 2012 on your PC and get an SSAS job, into those primary markets.

-And for those of you who are already in SSAS, you need to get into Tabular too!
-No, no, not “need”; you HAVE to get into Tabular.
-If you don’t you will only know half of SSAS, and that’s not good for your career.
+For those of us who are already in SSAS, we need to get into Tabular too!
+No, not “need”; we HAVE to get into Tabular.
+If we don’t we will only know half of SSAS, and that’s not good for our career.
 Not good at all!
 Any MDX expert out there, any AS cube expert, need to learn DAX and Tabular.
 This is the way the market is going.
 This is the demand of the job.
 They won’t advertise like this: “Required: multidimensional AS developer.
-Note: we don’t need the Tabular side” Who would be?
-Nobody will.
-Any company advertising for SSAS developer will require both sides.
-Do you agree with me?
-Therefore, you have no choice but to read up on Tabular.
-Don’t moan, it’s a good experience for you.
+Note: we don’t need the Tabular side” Any company advertising for SSAS developer will require both sides.
+Therefore, we have to learn Tabular.
 It’s a brand new world.

 Vincent Rainardi, 17/8/2012